Mar 15, 2018 | 3 min read | Dave Patty

 Related Blog Posts

 Dear Friends, The church should have closed.
-With just two old ladies attending, there was not much hope for the...
+With just two old ladies attending, there was not much hope for the future.
+The Baptist denominational leaders...
 Read more